FSTDriverless/FSTImplementation/README.md

 # Formula Student Technion Driverless - Implementation
+This is the repository for the real-world implementation of the paper [Explorations and Lessons Learned in Building an Autonomous Formula SAE Car from Simulations (SIMULTECH 2019 conference)](https://arxiv.org/abs/1905.05940)

 This repository introduces the procedure of implementing a model, trained by [FSTDriverless/AirSim](https://github.com/FSTDriverless/AirSim) using Keras, on Nvidia Jetson TX2.